flyntwp/acf-field-group-composer/README.md

 ACFComposer\ACFComposer::registerFieldGroup($config);
 ```

-It will result in two wysiwygs being displayed but those would have the same name and thus overwrite each other's data.

-In order to fix this, there is the notion of filter arguments.
-These have to be appended with a `#` to the filter name.
+This can be fixed by adding a filter argument.
+All filter arguments must be appended with #.
 Once this is done, the respective filter will be called with the suffix as a second argument, and the field names will be prefixed with that string.

-Rewriting the previous example:
+For example, taking the previous broken code an adding two unique filter names will resolve the problem:

 ```php
 add_filter('MyProject/ACF/fields/wysiwyg', function ($field, $componentName) {